d-o-e/CST-383-Project/README.md

 ## Dataset

-Dataset includes 299 instances for training and 89 instances for testing.
+- Dataset includes 299 instances for training and 89 instances for testing, 388 instances in total.
-Before any modification the dataset feature types are 17 objects , 7 floats , 4 ints in total 28.
+- Before any modification the dataset feature types are 17 objects , 7 floats , 4 ints in total 28.

-We discarded features with missing values percentages are higher than 60% We have merged and convert all categorical data using one-hot encode.
+- We discarded features with missing values percentages are higher than 50%
+- We have merged and convert all categorical data using one-hot encode.
+- For missing numerical values we used median imputation.

+## Models Compared
+- Random Forest Classifier : 96%
+- K-Nearest Neighbors Classifier:

-Attribute Information:
+### Attribute Information:

      1:  surgery?
      - 1 = Yes, it had surgery